 Bill grew up in Northumberland in the north-east of England.
 He graduated with a BA in Law from Oxford University (Worcester College) and has an MA in Criminal Justice and a PhD from Brunel University.
 After working for third sector organisations in India and the UK, in local government, and as a researcher for the Law Society and the Police Foundation, Bill has held academic posts at Brunel University, the University of Cape Town and Keele University.
 He was appointed as Professor of Criminology in the School of Sociology and Social Policy at Nottingham in July 2014.

-Bill has particular expertise in policing and crime, crime control and criminal justice in South Africa.
+Bill has particular expertise in policing, southern and decolonial criminology and criminology, crime, crime control and criminal justice in South Africa.

 Bill has taught on criminology and criminal justice programmes at six universities in three countries.
-His current responsibilities include convening or contributing to the following modules:
+His current responsibilities include convening or teaching on the following modules:

-Bill's current research interests are in crime, crime control and the development of criminology in post-apartheid South Africa.
+Bill's current research interests are in crime, crime control and the development of criminology in post-apartheid South Africa from southern/decolonial perspectives.
 His most recent work has been on the background to the shooting of 34 striking miners at Marikana in South Africa's North West Province on 16 August 2012.
-He has also done research on the role, governance and impact of police independent advisory groups in England and Wales.
+He has also done research and published on the role, governance and impact of police independent advisory groups in England and Wales.